-Innovation is the lifeblood of many businesses.
+Product innovation is the lifeblood of many businesses.
 The proportion of sales due to new products from businesses competing in fast moving markets can often be over 50%.
 Higher still in technology companies.
 Yet why is it that so many products fail, and what can you do to ensure success?
-Here are seven enemies of innovation.
+So here are seven enemies of product innovation.
 Spot them and slay them whenever you can!

 1. Failure to find or better meet a consumer need

 Seventy five percent of products or services fail for this reason (1).
 This is particularly the case in technology markets where new innovations are often just new features trying to find a consumer need.

 Even the famous Sony Walkman originally failed for this reason.
 The initial consumer response to the ‘Walkman’ was ‘why do I need a portable tape player when I have one at home?’
 Only when Sony identified its ability to change consumers’ mood and invested in making the product ‘cool’ did sales start to take-off.